cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/datacenters/DatacenterSimple.rst

    Updates processing of each Host, that fires the update of VMs, which in turn updates cloudlets running in this Datacenter.
 After that, the method schedules the next processing update.
 It is necessary because Hosts and VMs are simple objects, not entities.
 So, they don't receive events and updating cloudlets inside them must be called from the outside.

    :return: the predicted completion time of the earliest finishing cloudlet (which is a relative delay from the current simulation time), or \ :java:ref:`Double.MAX_VALUE`\  if there is no next Cloudlet to execute or it isn't time to update the cloudlets

-updateHostsProcessing
-^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected double updateHostsProcessing()
-   :outertype: DatacenterSimple

-   Updates the processing of all Hosts, that means that makes the processing of VMs running inside such hosts to be updated.
-Finally, the processing of Cloudlets running inside such VMs is updated.

-   :return: the predicted completion time of the earliest finishing cloudlet (which is a relative delay from the current simulation time), or \ :java:ref:`Double.MAX_VALUE`\  if there is no next Cloudlet to execute